 Under the Central Delaware Master Plan, the area between Pier 53 and Pier 70 to the south would include mixed-use developments.
-The Pier 53/Washington Avenue Green area would be the northernmost element in a string of wetland parks that would stretch south to Pier 70 behind the WalMart.
+The Pier 53/Washington Avenue Green area would be the northernmost element in a string of wetland parks that would stretch south to Pier 68 behind the WalMart.
 Pier 68 and the path connecting Washington Avenue Green will be joined by a trail and series of pocket parks.
 This plan is in beginning stages.

 In October, 2013, a $50 million grant from the William Penn Foundation will provide funding to extend the Park path to the south and improve access from Delaware Avenue.
 It will also extend the wetlands and provide fishing opportunities, Click here for the whole story.

 On October 31, 2013 at 11 am, there was a groundbreaking ceremony.
 Most of the park will be closed to the public as construction begins on the renovation of Pier 53.
 Completion is expected in June of 2014.See our News page on this site.